A Guide to Owning an Amphibian

-Unfortunately, many breeds of amphibians have been captured to points of near extinction to supply pet shops with their stock.
-It’s important to ensure that your amphibian was bred in captivity to avoid causing more harm to the species in the wild.
+Unfortunately, many breeds of amphibians have been captured to the point of near extinction to supply pet shops with their stock.
+It's important to ensure that your amphibian was bred in captivity to avoid causing more harm to the species in the wild.

 What You'll Need Before You Buy

 Amphibian care generally starts with creating a home for your pet.
 A 10- to 20-gallon tank is usually a good start.
 Most amphibians need rocks to climb on and plants to hide in to make them feel at home.
 Some may also have specific heating and lighting needs, so be sure you find out exactly what your pet will need before you bring it home.